huggingface/leaderboards/docs/source/en/open_llm_leaderboard/faq.md

 A: The leaderboard focuses on open-source models to ensure transparency, reproducibility, and fairness.
 Closed-source models can change their APIs unpredictably, making it difficult to guarantee consistent and accurate scoring.
 Additionally, we rerun all evaluations on our cluster to maintain a uniform testing environment, which isn't possible with closed-source models.

-**Q: Issues accessing the leaderboard via the Gradio API?**

-A: We do not support access through Gradio API; however, community tools may offer alternatives.

 **Q: I have another problem, help!**

 A: Please, open an issue in the discussion tab, and we'll do our best to help you in a timely manner :